UDST/urbansim/docs/sim/index.rst

 * Dependency injection

-  * When you register any function UrbanSim inspects the argument list and stores the argument names.
-Then, when the function needs to be evaluated, UrbanSim matches those argument names to registered tables and injectables, and calls the function with those things (in turn calling any other functions necessary and injecting other things).
+  * When you register a function, UrbanSim inspects the argument list.
+Then, when the function needs to be evaluated, UrbanSim matches those argument names to registered variables, such as tables, columns, or injectables, and calls the function with those arguments (in turn calling any other functions as necessary and injecting other arguments).

 * Functions as data